tammo-v/astro-platform-starter/src/pages/index.md

 ogImage: /og-image.png
 ---

-## A New Computational Substrate built on symbolic matrix fields
+## A new computational substrate built on symbolic matrix fields

 Floating point was not adopted because it was ideal—it was adopted because it matched the constraints of early hardware.